hassaan-tavus/hassaan-website/README.md

    Note: Ceating a personal replica requires a paid account, however you can still create a conversation or persona with a stock replica.

 2. **Create a Persona:**
-   Once your replica is trained, create a persona:
+   Once your replica is trained, [Create a Persona](https://docs.tavus.io/api-reference/personas/create-persona):
    ```
    POST https://tavusapi.com/v2/personas
    ```